 More than likely you will need help when adopting a site to monitor, restore and protect.
 It's always better to have two sets of eyes collecting data, to help with equipment and costs, and then also for safety reasons.

-Get Informed!
-Read your manuals.
+Get informed!
+Read the AAS manuals.

 Determine your level of participation and goals.

 There are many levels to adopting a waterway.
 Take your time and think about why you want to monitor, what type of data you want to collect and who may be interested in using your data.
 Call us anytime if you need advice or guidance, and we can help guide you through this process:

 - Basic: Conduct one outreach event—such as a river cleanup—and walk your watershed.